PeterBurbach1710/wordle/README.md

 This was an exercise as part of the "Joy of React" Course by Josh W Comeau.

-You can test the game at:
+You can test the game at: wordle-ashy-nu.vercel.app

 # Word Game